iarsystems/ewrl78-linker-config-flashlibs/README.md

 ## Self-RAM

-Typically for every combination of RL78 MCU and __RL78 Flash Library__, the programmer would need to refer to the *Renesas Electronics*'  **[Application Note 2944](https://www.renesas.com/us/en/document/mah/rl78-family-self-ram-list-flash-self-programming-library)** in order to know if the chosen combination will require some specific RAM range to be reserved, therefore the chosen combination can function properly.
+Typically for every combination of RL78 MCU and __RL78 Flash Library__, the programmer would need to refer to the *Renesas Electronics*'  **[Application Note document r20ut2944](https://www.renesas.com/us/en/document/mah/rl78-family-self-ram-list-flash-self-programming-library)** in order to know if the chosen combination will require some specific RAM range to be reserved, therefore the chosen combination can function properly.

 Self-RAM refers to the aforementioned RAM area, which __must__ be reserved on some cases, when relying on the RL78 MCU's self-programming capabilities.